-- 1. To continue on and develop the Writing Project, incorporating spelling as another focus within this project - 2.
+- 1. To further develop the teaching and learning of spelling through student writing. - 2.
 To improve our skill levels in the analysis of data and teacher engagement in data to inform our planning and teaching strategies - 3.
 To continue the development of the Teaching and Learning Framework so staff have a clear understanding of and consistency in the pedagogical practices of this school.